StitchDesign/Stitch/Guides/README.md

 ### Data Collection

-If opted in, Stitch will collect a minimal set of AI usage data to improve Stitch AI.
+Sharing a few safe, anonymous signals lets us fix issues quickly and train Stitch AI to suggest the right nodes more often.
+You can always opt out from App Settings.

-What we collect:
+Exactly what we collect:
 1. Strings of AI queries from the Node menu.
 2. Logs from failed results.
-3. AI results upon successful response.
+3. AI results from successful response.

-We will also receive user-submitted reviews of completed responses.
+4. Any review feedback you choose to submit.